carpentries/docs.carpentries.org/source/community/carpentrycon.rst

    Roles and Responsibilities, Time Commitment
-   "Attend weekly Committee meetings", 1 hour / week "Lead identification and selection of keynote speakers in consultation with other Committee members (Guide: Process for Review of Keynote Speaker Recommendations)", 4 hours
+   "Attend weekly Committee meetings", 1 hour / week "Lead identification and selection of keynote speakers in consultation with other Committee members (Guide: :ref:`Process for Review of Keynote Speaker Recommendations`)", 4 hours
-   "Send invitations to top candidates for keynote speakers, inviting backups as needed (Resource: Template: Keynote Speaker Invitation Letter)", 1-2 hour / presenter
+   "Send invitations to top candidates for keynote speakers, inviting backups as needed (Resource: `Template: Keynote Speaker Invitation Letter <#template-keynote-speaker-invitation>`_)", 1-2 hour / presenter
-   "Develop submission and selection criteria for conference session proposals (Resource: Proposal Submission Form Template) (Guide: Process for Review of Proposal Submissions)", 2 hours
+   "Develop submission and selection criteria for conference session proposals (Resource: :ref:`Proposal Submission Form Template`) (Guide: :ref:`Process for Review of Proposal Submissions`)", 2 hours
    "Recruit volunteers to support proposal review process; number of volunteers needed will be dependent on the number of proposals received", 4 hours
-   "Manage proposal review process, including assigning reviewers and scheduling review panel discussion (Guide: Process for Review of Proposal Submissions)", 4 hours / week with minimum of two weeks
+   "Manage proposal review process, including assigning reviewers and scheduling review panel discussion (Guide: :ref:`Process for Review of Proposal Submissions`)", 4 hours / week with minimum of two weeks
-   "Send communications to session leads on decision for proposal submission (Resource: Proposal Decision Email Templates)", 4-5 hours / week with minimum of two weeks
+   "Send communications to session leads on decision for proposal submission (Resource: :ref:`Proposal Decision Email Templates`)", 4-5 hours / week with minimum of two weeks
-   "Develop final program, one to share publicly and another with details for volunteers (Guide: Creating Program and Schedule)", 10-12 hours
+   "Develop final program, one to share publicly and another with details for volunteers (Guide: :ref:`Creating Program and Schedule`)", 10-12 hours
-   "Recruit volunteers to support program, with each session requiring a session facilitator and Zoom helper (Resource: Email Communications for Recruiting Volunteers)", 4 hours
+   "Recruit volunteers to support program, with each session requiring a session facilitator and Zoom helper (Resource: :ref:`Email Communications for Recruiting Volunteers`)", 4 hours
-   "Onboard session facilitators and Zoom helpers (Resources: [Instructions for Session Facilitators](#instructions-for-session-facilitators), [Instructions for Zoom Helpers](#instructions-for-zoom-helpers))", 1 hour
+   "Onboard session facilitators and Zoom helpers (Resources: :ref:`Instructions for Session Facilitators`, :ref:`Instructions for Zoom Helpers`", 1 hour
    "Support event implementation as needed (e.g., notify backups or step in if a volunteer does not show up for a session, respond to questions about the program and schedule)",	8 hours during the week of the event